 What Happens Next?

-In your free consultation, the attorney will learn more about you and your case.
+In your free consultation, the lawyer will learn more about you and your case.
 They’ll give you a good idea of the chances your case has at being settled or resolved at trial, and may offer to represent you.
 Should they offer, and should you accept, they’ll begin the process of collecting information – medical records, accident reports, eyewitness statements, and especially the driving logs from the trucking company.

 The more information the attorney has, the more likely he or she will be able to help you.
 We’ll take an aggressive approach to contacting the trucking company, its attorneys, and its insurance provider as needed throughout the process.
 We’ll also keep you fully aware of what’s going on at all times and keep up clear lines of communication so that you can know what’s happening.